 Welcome to California’s most trusted and comprehensive continuing optometry and pharmacology education program.
 If you’re looking to enhance your knowledge and understanding of the latest treatment, management, and drug options, you’ll find everything you need in the pages below.
-Explore our 2022 Catalog, enroll in a course, or stay informed by subscribing to CE Insider.
+Explore our 2023 Course Catalog, as well as our 2024 Course Catalog, enroll in a course, or stay informed by subscribing to CE Insider.
 Can’t get away?
 Learn online at your convenience.

 MBKU | SCCO is an Accredited CE Provider with the California State Board of Optometry.
 Programs do not require COPE Accreditation for optometrists licensed in California.
 Most outside states will also approve CE credit from an accredited college of optometry without COPE Accreditation.
 If you are not licensed in California, please check with your State Board for current rules and regulations regarding out-of-state programming.

 All continuing education provided by MBKU | SCCO will be presented online indefinitely, via interactive webinar format.

 Announcement from the California State Board of Optometry

 Effective May 2020, California licensed optometrists may complete all 30 hours of required Live Continuing Education via online interactive programming.
 This change is permanent and does not have an end date.